when the speed of a car doubles, why is the breaking distance more than double?

-Professor Grosse Perdekamp received his diplom in physics from Freiburg University in 1990, and his Ph.D. in physics from the University of California, Los Angeles, in 1995.
-He was an associate research scientist at Yale University from 1995 to 1998, and a research scientist at Johannes Gutenberg University in Mainz, Germany, from 1998 to 1999.
-Most recently, he was a RIKEN Fellow at Brookhaven National Laboratory's Relativistic Heavy Ion Collider (RHIC) facility.
-He joined the Department of Physics at the University of Illinois as an assistant professor in 2002 remaining a Fellow at RIKEN through 2007.
+Professor Grosse Perdekamp received his diplom in physics from Albert-Ludwig University in Freiburg, Germany, in 1990, and his Ph.D. in physics from the University of California, Los Angeles, in 1995 for experimental work on proton structure at CERN.
+As an associate research scientist at Yale University from 1995 to 1998 he carried out precision measurements of muonium hyperfine structure at Los Alamos National Laboratory and of the muon anomalous magnetic moment (g-2) at Brookhaven National Laboratory (BNL).
+He was a research scientist at Johannes Gutenberg University in Mainz, Germany, from 1998 to 1999 and then through 2007 a Fellow at the joint Japanese-American RIKEN-BNL Research Center (RBRC) at Brookhaven National Laboratory.
+He joined the Department of Physics at the University of Illinois in 2002.

 469 Loomis Laboratory